 Optimal inventory levels ensure you have constant inventory turnover.
 That’s because you’re constantly selling through and replenishing the stock you have in your warehouse.
 This eliminates excess inventory (so you’re not stuck paying storage costs), reduces your insurance liability, and keeps you from collecting dead stock.

-By forecasting your optimal inventory levels, you also optimize your inventory planning and inventory management processes.
-That's because you have a better sense of what customers will want to buy in the coming months.
-So, you only order the inventory that you'll actually sell through (nothing more, nothing less).
+By forecasting your optimal inventory levels, you also improve your inventory optimization, inventory planning and inventory management processes.
+That’s because you have a better sense of what customers will want to buy in the coming months.
+So, you only order the inventory that you’ll actually sell through (nothing more, nothing less).

 Optimal levels ensure that you never invest too much capital upfront for unnecessary inventory.
 And the stock you do invest in is guaranteed to sell quickly.
 This way, your cash flow keeps, well, flowing.
 And you get a bigger return because the inventory isn’t accumulating unnecessary carrying costs that deplete margins.

 Determining your optimal inventory levels comes down to monitoring several factors like order lead times, safety stock, and forecasted sales.

 As I mentioned earlier, order lead time is the amount of time it takes to receive your replenishment at your warehouse once the PO is placed.
 And it impacts when you need to place your next PO to ensure you get your order long before falling below your optimal stock levels.